zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_54.png "")
     ![](./images/image14_55.png "")

-3. You can access outlines and cube specific options by selecting Inspect for each cube.
+3. You can access cube specific options by selecting Inspect for each cube.

     ![](./images/image14_56.png "")
     ![](./images/image14_57.png "")